crytic/echidna/README.md

 ## Installation

-If you want to quickly test Echidna in Linux, we offer a statically-linked binary release of v1.0.0.0 to download [here](https://github.com/crytic/echidna/releases/tag/1.0.0.0).
+If you want to quickly test Echidna in Linux, we offer a statically linked binary release of v1.0.0.0 to download [here](https://github.com/crytic/echidna/releases/tag/1.0.0.0).

-Otherwise, to install the latest revision of Echidna, we recommand to use [docker](https://www.docker.com/):
+Otherwise, to install the latest revision of Echidna, we recommend to use [docker](https://www.docker.com/):

 ```
 $ docker build -t echidna .